A crown is the portion of your tooth that extends above the gumline. In other words, the portion of the tooth that can be seen in a healthy mouth.

-It is also used more colloquially to describe the dental procedure of having a prosthetic "crown" placed over a decayed, chipped, cracked, or otherwise damaged tooth.
+It is also used more colloquially to describe the dental procedure of having a prosthetic crown placed over a decayed, chipped, cracked, or otherwise damaged tooth.

-Noble metals are known to interact with human tissue well, and hold up to corrosion and oxidation better than other metals.
+Noble metals are known to interact well with human tissue, holding up to corrosion and oxidation better than other metals.
 The higher the percentage of noble metals, the less likely a crown is to corrode or oxidize, as is the case with a 3/4 Cast High Noble Metal Crown and a 3/4 Cast Noble Metal Crown, which contain a higher amount of noble metals.

 At times, the top ridge of the crown that covers the biting surface may be seen in particularly wide smiles.
 Because a 3/4 crown only covers a portion of the tooth, less of the tooth needs to be removed, resulting in greater aesthetics while still benefiting from the strength of the metals used.

 A mold of your bite will then be made, so the custom crown can be fabricated off-site at a dental lab.
 If desired, a temporary crown can be fitted until the custom crown is completed.